-The ARC Centre of Excellence for Transformative Meta-Optical Systems is now seeking expressions of interest from suitably qualified candidates for PhD positions within the Centre at the University of Melbourne, the Australian National University, RMIT University, University of Technology Sydney and the University of Western Australia.
-More information can be found here.
-If you are interested in joining the Melbourne node you can submit an expression of interest via the form linked from the advertisement or contact Professor Ken Crozier or Professor Ann Roberts directly.
-Note that for international students, applications must be received by 30 September and Australian students must apply by the 31 October to have the best chance of attracting a scholarship.
+The ARC Centre of Excellence for Transformative Meta-Optical Systems is now seeking expressions of interest from suitably qualified candidates for MSc and PhD positions.
+If you are interested in joining the Melbourne node as either a PhD or MSc student contact Professor Ken Crozier or Professor Ann Roberts.
+Note that PhD applications must be received by 31 October for Australian domestic students to have the best chance of attracting a scholarship.

 Alex Wood and Rob Scholten have co-authored a new paper in Physical Review Letters, highlighted in Physics Focus, that is generating a lot of excitement.
 Their experiments demonstrate the fundamental connections between spin, physical rotation, and quantum phase, and are applicable in schemes where the rotational degree of freedom of a quantum system is not fixed, such as spin-based rotation sensors and trapped nanoparticles containing spins.